 That being said, banks will only become more open and accepting of cryptocurrency as it gains popularity and becomes more regulated.
 For now, however, know you’ll have your work cut out for you in convincing banks that they want you and your cryptocurrency.

 Also, be prepared for change.
 As more governments and banks get involved, there will be more monitoring and changes.
 This can be a benefit to the market and lead to more trust and stability, but you’ll also need to make sure you’re staying on top of the changes and keeping up to date on policies.

-As I mentioned before, our team continues to see more and more clients interested in investing and dealing in Bitcoin specifically, but also other cryptocurrencies.
+Our team continues to see more and more clients interested in investing and dealing in Bitcoin specifically, but also other cryptocurrencies.
 We are working on our end to learn and develop the best strategies to help our clients and we’re seeing great success.